 Contractors looking for a mortgage who have been disappointed with the response from their high street bank branch will find that some mainstream lenders, alongside some less well known names, actively seek out contractor business by offering competitive deals.

-Kang introduces five of the leading contractor mortgages providers, outlining some of the deals that contractors can enjoy:
+Here are five of the leading contractor mortgages providers, and some of the deals that contractors can enjoy:

 The UK’s largest mortgage lender, Halifax, is a contractor specialist